Platform is an idyllic Refuge from Singapore’s Wearying Pace

 Generally, Platform’s filter coffees are crisp, transparent, gentle on the palate, and blessed with an almost weightless mouthfeel.
 If ambience had a taste, Platform’s is indescribably clean and euphoric.

 Aesthetics are a trite commodity in Singapore’s F&B nowadays.
 Even so, Platform is a concept that stands out from mere eye-candy — owing to a pertinacious devotion to minimalism and slow living.

-For souls who seek refuge from the wearying pace of life, this shall be your harbour.
+Souls who seek refuge from the wearying pace of life — this shall be your harbour.